 Methology for estimating carbon stock change due to D activity is similar to AR activity.
-In accordance with the LULUCF-GPG, methodology for estimating carbon stock change due to growth of living biomass is as follow.
+In accordance with the GPG-LULUCF, methodology for estimating carbon stock change due to growth of living biomass (e.g. in grassland) is as follow.